 This weekend I am working today and away again to Fife tomorrow.
 Fife might involve Dysart or the East Neuk.
 It’ll definitely involve fish and chips.
 We’ll see what happens before that.

 Anyway, that’s the Saturday Saunter for today.
 Tomorrow it is Intercity and Stirling’s turn.
 Wednesday will be Loose Ends and a hill I might have been up last Saturday.
-I might be able to write a football post for Easter Road West over the weekend but we’ll see.
 Until next time, have a nice weekend.
 Toodle pip.

 Postscript: Before I forget, it’s recommendation time.
 Jessica, who writes Diverting Journeys, usually reviewing museums, recently visited Glasgow and explored quite a lot of our fine city plus going to the Necropolis.
 Have a wee read of that.
 Also, Natalie at Wednesday’s Child wrote about January blues and I agreed with every word.
 Finally, Alex Cochrane wrote a good post about tea.
 I don’t like tea but I liked the words all the same.